 "They have access and understanding of the policies of 20-30 lenders, so can find a suitable loan for a client without the client having to meet with multiple banks and try and become a home loan expert.
 More importantly, brokers are not aligned to one particular bank and work more as an agent for the client rather than the bank itself," Ferrer says.

 Additionally, a good broker is well practiced in finding the best deals.
-They will know the nuances of the credit industry, and should be able to direct you to lenders where your credit won’t impact your ability to take out a mortgage.
+They will know the nuances of lenders' credit policies, and should be able to direct you to lenders best suited to your circumstances.
 When it comes to seeking a mortgage via a bank, the broker can also advocate on your behalf, increasing your chances of success with the process.

 Ferrer says many clients have the misconception that they will pay more through a broker, or that a broker will try to sell them on a higher rate in order to make a bigger commission.
 He says this is not the case.